canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

        as additional "fabrics."

    #.
 On the page for your internal network, scroll down about halfway to
        view the Utilisation and Reserved sections.
-At this point, no addresses should be assigned by DHCP; however, depending on your network size, it's likely that about 50% of the addresses will be "used" because ``maniacs-setup`` omitted them from the range that MAAS's DHCP server will manage.
-An example looks like this:
+At this point, about half the addresses will be classified as "used" because ``maniacs-setup`` set them aside as reserved or as managed by DHCP.
+       The "available" addresses are those that do not belong to either of these categories; MAAS assigns them to nodes that are deployed using its standard settings.
+(See `Appendix E: MAAS Network Ranges`_ for details of how MAAS manages its network addresses.)

        .. image:: images/networks-detail-page.png
           :width: 98%

    #.
+If the various ranges (reserved, dynamic, or the implicit available
+       addresses) are not appropriate, you can edit them as follows:

+       #.
+Click the three horizontal lines on the right side of the screen
+          in the row for the range you want to delete or modify.

+       #.
+If you want to completely delete the range, click Remove in the
+          resulting pop-up menu; otherwise, click Edit.

+       #.
+If you click Edit, you can change the start and end addresses,
+          then click Save to save your changes.

-You can optionally reserve an additional range for static addresses
+   #.
+You can optionally reserve additional ranges for machines not
-       (using the Reserve Range button) or for dynamically-assigned addresses that are *not* MAAS nodes -- perhaps the nodes' BMCs, for example (using the Reserve Dynamic Range button).
-Note that, if you used a /22 address range, ``maniacs-setup`` leaves the first half of that range out of the MAAS server's DHCP purvue, so you can assign as many static IP addresses as you like within that range.
+       managed by MAAS (using the Reserve Range button) or for DHCP addresses (using the Reserve Dynamic Range button).

 #.
 Click Settings near the top of the page to load the MAAS Settings page,
    where you review several miscellaneous MAAS details.
 If you change any